-John was arrested in Ephesus and taken to Patmos, an island not far from the city, located in the Aegean Sea.
+John was arrested in Ephesus and taken to Patmos, an island not far from the city located in the Aegean Sea.
 This is where he received the book of Revelation.
 Subsequently, Ephesus is the first of the seven churches that Jesus addressed (Revelation 2:1-7).

 Let’s return to Luke for just a moment.
 Think about this: It’s quite possible that Luke and Mary’s paths crossed while they were in Ephesus, but we can’t know that for certain.
-What we do know is that Luke interviewed Mary and she shared some details about Jesus birth that no one else was privy to.
+What we do know is that Luke interviewed Mary, and she shared some details about Jesus’ birth that no one else was privy to.
 How is that, you ask?
 Luke wrote it down!

 Luke 2:16-19